Oreolek/planiverse/README.md

 * optional timestamps in Swatch Internet time (beats)

+* searching accounts and statuses

 Features still to be implemented include:

-* searching accounts

 * deleting statuses